rasterio/rasterio/docs/topics/windowed-rw.rst

     ...

 This function returns an iterator that yields a pair of values.
-The second is a window tuple that can be used in calls to `read` or `write`.
+The second is a window tuple that can be used in calls to :meth:`~.DatasetReader.read` or :meth:`~.DatasetWriter.write`.
 The first is the pair of row and column indexes of this block within all blocks of the dataset.

 You may read windows of data from a file block-by-block like this.